 Scott joined Watsi on November 5th, 2014.
-Five years ago, Scott became the 429th member to automatically support a new Watsi patient every month.
-Since then, 5,517 more people have become monthly donors!
-Scott's most recent donation traveled 8,800 miles to support Eng, a grandmother from Cambodia, to fund mobility-restoring hip surgery.
+Six years ago, Scott became the 429th member to automatically support a new Watsi patient every month.
+Since then, 6,047 more people have become monthly donors!
+Scott's most recent donation traveled 8,700 miles to support Jayden, a newborn baby from Tanzania, to fund removing a cystic mass on his head.

 Eng is a 71-year-old farmer from Cambodia.
 Eng lives with her daughter and two grandchildren near the fields where she worked.
 Her husband died many years ago.
 She hasn't been able to work as much as before due to her injury, so she has been spending time reading and listening to the monks on the radio.
 Five years ago, Eng fell onto her left hip and suffered a fracture.
 She initially went to a traditional Khmer healer to help her, but the pain has only increased over time, and now she is unable to walk by herself or do any kind of outdoor work.
 Fortunately, Eng learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Eng of her pain and allow her to walk easily.
 Treatment is scheduled for June 2nd, and Eng needs help raising $1,087 to pay for this procedure.
 Eng said, "I don't want to be a burden for my daughter at home, and I want to take care of my grandchildren well.
 So I hope that this surgery helps me feel strong again."